LakshithaSamod/Chrome-Extension/README.md

-## Cricket Live Matches Chrome Extension
+##  Live Cricket Matches - Chrome Extension

 This is a Chrome extension that displays live cricket matches using the cricapi.
 It is built using basic HTML, CSS, and JavaScript.
 The extension allows you to view today's matches and click on a specific match to see its details.